edgio-docs/edgio-docs/src/pages/guides/caching.md

       // Sets the TTL for a response in {{ PRODUCT_NAME }}'s edge cache
       maxAgeSeconds: 60 * 60 * 24,

-      // Sets the amount of time a stale response will be served from
+      // Sets the amount of time a stale response will be served from the cache.
-      // the cache.
 When a stale response is sent, {{ PRODUCT_NAME }}
       // will simultaneously fetch a new response to serve subsequent requests.
       // Using stale-while-revalidate helps raise your effective cache hit rate to near 100%.
-      // serve stale responses for up to 1 hour while fetching a new response
+      staleWhileRevalidateSeconds: 60 * 60, // serve stale responses for up to 1 hour while fetching a new response
-      staleWhileRevalidateSeconds: 60 * 60,

       // And many other options
     },